Your knees told the truth before your theology caught up.

 Nobody is an Arminian at a funeral.

-The funeral reveals what the prayer closet reveals: when the theoretical becomes personal, when the stakes become real, when you are staring into the face of actual death and actual eternity — you default to sovereign grace.
+When the theoretical becomes personal, when you stare into actual death and actual eternity — you default to sovereign grace.
 Because nothing else can hold the weight.

 The Testimony Trap

-Listen carefully to how Christians tell their conversion stories.
-Listen to the verbs.
+Listen to how Christians describe their conversion.
+Listen to the verbs:

 "God found me."
 "He opened my eyes."
-"The Lord brought me to my knees."
 "I was drawn to Him."
 "Something just broke inside me."
 "I couldn't resist anymore."
 "He pursued me."
 "Grace hunted me down."

 Their experience matches Reformed theology perfectly.
-Their stated theology is the thing that does not match.
+Their stated theology does not.

 "'Tis not that I did choose Thee, for Lord that could not be; this heart would still refuse Thee, hadst Thou not chosen me." — Josiah Conder